Cross-Domain Few-Shot Segmentation via Multi-view Progressive Adaptation: Preliminary Study

 \textbf{Stronger data augmentations.} We hypothesize that cumulatively applying more complex augmentations introduces stronger perturbations, thereby increasing the difficulty of predicting accurate masks on the augmented views.
 For example, an easy view involves only a horizontal flip, a harder view combines flipping with hue variation, and adding brightness adjustment further increases the difficulty.
 We experimentally validate this assumption in Tab.~\ref{tab:hca_aug}.
-Specifically, we perform ``support-to-query'' inference with different augmentations applied to the query images, where lower segmentation performance indicates higher task difficulty.

 \textbf{Sequential prediction across multiple views.} We assume that errors accumulate and propagate across sequential predictions.
 Specifically, the prediction for the first query is guided by the support image, while subsequent queries are conditioned on the predictions of their preceding ones.
 This assumption is experimentally validated in Tab.~\ref{tab:dmp_seq}, showing that sequentially leveraging multiple augmented views provides a promising way to increase task difficulty.